After mold infects baby’s heart, another family sues Seattle Children’s hospital over ongoing Aspergillus problems

 The venerated hospital has been struggling to contain Aspergillus mold for nearly two decades.
 On Monday, the Seymours became the latest family to file a lawsuit over it.

 The baby’s procedure didn’t have to happen right away, Seymour said, and it didn’t have to happen at Children’s.
 If the family had known about the history of mold at the hospital, they wouldn’t have had his initial surgery there, she said.
-But, according to the suit, no one from Children’s told them about that history.
+But, according to their negligence suit, no one from Children’s told them about that history.

 In the spring of 2019, Children’s closed its operating rooms after a spate of Aspergillus infections it attributed to small gaps in the walls of operating rooms and in the array of air filters that serve them.
 After ORs began reopening July 4, air testing didn’t detect the mold.
 The hospital’s chief medical officer said at the time that the risk to patients was “incredibly low.”